The state-sum invariants for virtual knots: Examples

-\textbf{Acknowledgements.} The author is grateful for a support and discussion for Dmitry V. Talalaev - Moscow State University, Faculty of Mechanics and Mathematics; Evgenii Pavlov - National Research University “Higher School of Economics”, Faculty of Mathematics.
+The author is grateful to Dmitry V. Talalaev (Moscow State University, Faculty of Mechanics and Mathematics) for the support and fruitful discussions, Evgenii Pavlov (National Research University ``Higher School of Economics", Faculty of Mathematics) and Ammar Basheer (Ural Federal University, Ekaterinburg Department of Humanities) for careful reading of the article and helpful remarks.